Cycles and Intractability in a Large Class of Aggregation Rules: A Version of Max Cut for Weighted Tournaments

-In the well known \textit{max-cut problem}, one starts with an undirected graph $\mathcal{G} = (V, E)$ with finite vertex set $V$.
+In the well known \textit{max cut problem}, one starts with an undirected graph $\mathcal{G} = (V, E)$ with finite vertex set $V$.
 A \emph{vertex cut} is a partition $\mathcal{P}= \{J, K\}$ of $V$ into two pieces, and is assigned a score $v(\mathcal{P})$ equal to the number of edges $\{a,b\}\in E$ whose vertices are ``cut'' by $\mathcal{P}$ (meaning $a \in J$ and $b \in K$, or $a \in K$ and $b \in J$).
-The max cut problem takes $\mathcal{G}$ as input, and asks for a vertex cut of maximal score.
-The corresponding decision problem takes as input the graph $\mathcal{G}$ along with a positive integer $k$, and asks whether there exists a vertex cut of $\mathcal{G}$ with score at least $k$.
-This decision problem, and hence the max-cut problem, are among the best known $NP$-complete problems.
-For our purposes, a certain generalization will be useful; the score of a \textit{vertex tripartition} $\mathcal{P}= \{J, K, L\}$ of $V$ will be the number of edges $\{a,b\}\in E$ whose vertices belong to different pieces of $\mathcal{P}$.
-The \textit{max-tricut problem} and corresponding decision problem are then formulated exactly as one would expect.
-Our main concern will be with the weighted versions of these problems: each edge $e$ of $\mathcal{G}$ comes equipped with a pre-assigned \emph{edge-weight} $w(e) \geq 0$ and we seek to maximize the sum of the weights assigned to the edges that are cut.
-These problems are similarly $NP$-complete.
-Notice that for the weighted version there is no loss of generality in assuming $\mathcal{G}$ is complete; just add all the missing edges and assign them weight zero.
+The \emph{max cut} (decision) problem takes $\mathcal{G}$ along with a positive integer $s$ as input, and asks whether there exists a vertex cut of $\mathcal{G}$ with score at least $s$.
+It is one of the best known $\mathit{NP}$-complete problems.
+The corresponding optimization problem seeks a cut of maximal score; any such optimization problem inherits $\mathit{NP}$-hardness when the associated decision problem is $\mathit{NP}$-hard.

+For our purposes, a certain generalization will be useful.
+A \textit{vertex $k$-partition} $\mathcal{P}$ has $k$ nonempty pieces, with score equal to the number of edges $\{a,b\}\in E$ whose vertices belong to different pieces of $\mathcal{P}$.
+The \emph{max $k$-cut problem} then asks whether there exists any $k$-partition meeting or exceeding some specified threshold score, with corresponding optimization problem formulated as one would expect.
+Our main concern will be with the weighted versions of these problems: in a weighted graph $\mathcal{G} = (V, E,w)$ the function $w$ assigns an \emph{edge-weight} $w(e) \geq 0$ to each edge $e\in E$ and the \emph{score} is the sum of the weights assigned to edges that are cut.
+The decision problem (or optimization problem) is similarly $\mathit{NP}$-complete (respectively, $\mathit{NP}$-hard).
+For the weighted version there is no loss of generality in assuming $\mathcal{G}$ is complete; just add all the missing edges and assign them weight zero.